mclarenlabs/libs-mclaren-alpha/README.md

 There are a number of full-featured applications.

-* MidiTalk - a scriptable app using StepTalk interpreted scripting language for managing McLaren Synth Kit objectts.
+* MidiTalk - a scriptable app using StepTalk interpreted scripting language for managing McLaren Synth Kit objects.
-* Synth80 - a two-oscillator and sampling synth with full save/restore features.
+* Synth80 - a two-oscillator and sampling synth with full save/restore of patches.
 * MidiMon - watch MIDI system and dump events.

 There is a collection GUI demonstrations that show off aspects of the McLarenSynthKit.